JvanKatwijk/qt-dab/README.md

 will stop and Radio 4 is selected again and on 17:00 the program will terminate.

+There is a possibility of passing a schedule list as parameter to the Qt-DAB program.
+This is especially useful for **unattended** operation, e.g. when you want a recording of the AAC data or the audio data to be made on some future time when you are not available, of course assuming the computer is on.
+Using the "at" command in Linux, executing a simple script on the specified time, a script invoking Qt-DAB and passing a predefined schedule list to the program, this can be accomplished.

+The source tree contains a working example script (well, working for me), together with a small schedule list.

 ------------------------------------------------------------------
 Table of Contents
 ------------------------------------------------------------------